Former Japan PM Abe Unconscious After Shooting; Man in Custody

 China Considers $220 Billion Stimulus With Unprecedented Bond Sales

-Abe, 67, was apparently shot in the chest, national broadcaster NHK said, adding a man had been apprehended at the scene.
-The suspect appeared to be a young or middle-aged man, an NHK reporter said.

-Abe was rushed to a hospital and unconscious after the attack.
-He may have gone into cardiac arrest, Kyodo News reported, citing local firefighters.
+Two videos broadcast by NHK showed what appeared to be smoke coming from behind Abe as he spoke and a man being tackled by security personnel on the street soon afterward.
+Abe was rushed to a hospital immediately and may have gone into cardiac arrest, Kyodo News said, citing local firefighters.

+It’s unclear if the shooting will impact the timing of the election, which the LDP was expected to win easily.
+Early voting had already started.

+“This comes as a grave shock,” Hiromichi Watanabe, a senior LDP member, said at the ruling party’s headquarters.
+“I can’t believe something like this would happen in Japan.”

+Abe, Japan’s longest-serving prime minister, stepped down in August 2020 to undergo treatment for a chronic illness.
+Still, he remained politically influential pushing for more defense spending and warning China that any invasion of Taiwan would be disastrous for its economy.

 Japan is a country with some of the strictest gun laws among leading economies and shootings are rare.
+But political violence still occurs from time to time: In 2007, Itcho Ito, the mayor of Nagasaki, died after being shot twice by a member of an organized crime gang.

-Abe’s record-setting run as prime minister before he resigned in 2020 brought stability to Japan after a revolving door of six administrations, including a previous stint by him.
-He helped Japan escape from a cycle of deflation, endured a Trump administration that questioned the nation’s only military alliance, and worked to improve ties with its biggest trading partner China, which were at their most hostile in decades when he took office.
+Abe’s record-setting run brought stability to Japan after a revolving door of six administrations, including a previous stint by where he served as leader.
+Abe helped Japan escape from a cycle of deflation, endured a Trump administration that questioned the nation’s only military alliance, and worked to improve ties with its biggest trading partner China, which were at their most hostile in decades when he took office.

+Abe also devoted energy to trying to resolve a World War II territorial dispute with Russia, which has simmered for seven decades, lavishing hospitality on Vladimir Putin, in a policy that was reversed following the Russian invasion of Ukraine.

 Abe is perhaps best known for his plans to revive Japan’s flagging economy through unprecedented monetary easing and regulatory reform that was eventually labeled “Abenomics.”
 He has been seen as a steady hand who has consolidated power during his record run and been able to overcome scandals, including one that came to light in 2017 over questionable government land allocations for schools provided to associates of Abe and his wife Akie.